hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

 console.log(jsonString);
 ```

-### By following these steps, you can send ready to pickup email from the OMS to marketing automation platform.
+### By following these steps, you can send Ready-for-pickup email notifications from the OMS to the marketing automation platform.